emccorson/onsenguide/GUIDE.md

 ### Navigator

-To move between pages, use the `ons-navigator` component. `ons-navigator` provides methods for pushing or popping pages to and from the **page stack**.
+To move between pages, use the `ons-navigator` component. `ons-navigator` provides methods for pushing and popping pages to and from the **page stack**.

 The page stack is a stack of screens that represents the order of pages in the app.
 For example, when the first page is shown, that page is the only page in the page stack.
 If you navigate to a new page, the new page is pushed on top of